gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/about.md

 Navigating graduate school successfully requires insight and experience, which aren’t always easy to come by, even for senior students.
 Grad-CS Women is here to simplify that journey by providing guidance from the ground up, turning what can be a confusing process into a more manageable and clear path.
 Whether you’re just starting out or are nearing the end of your program, Grad-CS Women offers valuable lessons and support to help you succeed in your unique graduate journey.

+Curious about joining Grad-CS Women?
+Visit our <a href="https://gradcswomen-utah.github.io/get-involved" style="color: #990000;;">Get Involved</a> page to learn more.
+Want to know about upcoming events?
+Head over to our <a href="https://gradcswomen-utah.github.io/events" style="color: #990000;;">Events</a> page.
+Interested in conference and scholarship opportunities?
+Take a look at our <a href="https://gradcswomen-utah.github.io/resources" style="color: #990000;;">Resources</a> page.
+And don't miss our <a href="https://gradcswomen-utah.github.io/blog" style="color: #990000;;">Blog</a> where we dive into all things CS!

 <br />

 ## Requirements for Membership